 (2) Resident's [agent] representative.

 D.Management of Personal Funds.
-On the written authorization of a resident or [agent], an assisted living program shall hold, safeguard, manage, and account for the resident's personal funds as specified in this regulation.
+On the written authorization of a resident or [agent] or resident representative, an assisted living program shall hold, safeguard, manage, and account for the resident's personal funds as specified in this regulation.

 E. Safeguards Required.

-(1) Each [assisted living program] licensee shall develop adequate safeguards to secure the personal funds of a resident that are entrusted to the assisted living program.
+(1) Each assisted living program shall develop adequate safeguards to secure the personal funds of a resident that are entrusted to the assisted living program.

-(2) [An assisted living program] A licensee to which $300 or more of a resident's personal funds is entrusted shall deposit the money in an interest-bearing bank account.
+(2) An assisted living program to which $300 or more of a resident's personal funds is entrusted shall deposit the money in an interest-bearing bank account.
 If an assisted living program is entrusted with a resident's personal funds that are less than $300, the assisted living program may deposit the funds in a bank account.

-(3) [An assisted living program] A licensee that manages residents' personal funds, regardless of the amount managed, shall maintain on behalf of the residents:
+(3) An assisted living program that manages residents' personal funds, regardless of the amount managed, shall maintain on behalf of the residents:

 (a) A bond, with the State as obligee, equal to the average monthly balance of all the funds held or managed by the licensee for the residents of the facility;